Volume Profile – Session

 Volume Profile #

-Direction: specifies volume-bars direction: from Right to Left or Left to Right.
+Direction: specifies volume bar direction: from Right to Left or Left to Right.

-Width: specifies the width of each volume profile as a percentage or pixels.
-If percentage, the volume-profile width will be a percentage of volume-profile reference area.
+Width: specifies the width of each volume profile in percentage or pixels.
+If using a percentage, the volume profile width will be a percentage of the reference area.

-Display as: specifies how volume profile is displayed:
+Display as: specifies how the volume profile is displayed:

-• Volume: volume bar is colored with a single color.
-Color changes according to the zone to which the bar belongs (internal or external to the Value Area) and will be more or less intense depending on bar volume and the opacity (min/max) specified.
+• Volume: Volume bar is colored with a single color.
+Color varies based on zone to which bar belongs (inside or outside Value Area) and will be more or less intense depending on bar volume and specified opacity (min/max).

-You can choose between a classic or smoothing style and whether or not to draw only the border (useful for making the volume profile less flashy).
+You can choose between classic or rounded style and decide whether to draw only border (useful for making volume profile less prominent).

-• Bid/Ask: volume bar is divided into 2 parts of different colors corresponding to the volume generated on BID and the volume generated on ASK.
-This displaying type requires the use of 1-Tick resolution data to build the indicator.
+• Bid/Ask: Volume bar is divided into two parts of different colors, corresponding to volume generated on BID and volume generated on ASK.
+This display type requires the use of 1-Tick resolution data to build the indicator.

-• VPOC Only: only VPOC bar is displayed.
+• VPOC Only: only bar corresponding to VPOC is displayed.

 Current Volume Profile (LAST):